EclesioMeloJunior/alang/README.md

 # alang

-An interepreted (maybe?) turing complete language in Go.
+An interepreted language in Go.

 ## Examples